where there is a woman there is magic

 “I found God in myself, and I loved her, I loved her fiercely.” - Ntozake Shange

 I found myself experiencing a transformative experience like no other.
 The dreams I had as a little girl became a blur.
 I dreamt of the white picket fence life with three beautiful chocolate babies running around in the yard.
 I dreamt of a life without struggles.
 A life where love would be the center chakra with a light so bright other folks would smile and nod within my presence.
 After much loss, I begin to experience the chapters of mourning.
 Mourning from the death of dreams.
 I found myself alone and needing answers.
 With the universe's guidance, I was able to turn to my community to pour into my art practice as I began my healing journey.
-I was named Linnea.
-A product of Cheryl and Gregory and a direct descendant of Betty Jean Wood.
 I am a Mother, practitioner of art practice, and an Educator by discipline.
 The production of my work speaks internal volumes with the visuals and uses of textiles, wooden panels, metal wiring, and the blues hues of indigo.
 My initial purpose for viewers is to interact with my work, take deep breaths of my immersive installations, and to be “still” and know that mourning is a process.
 Grief is in stages.
 Healing is work.

 Biography: